Flgurant/english_dystopian_literature_marp/README.md

 - Real name: Eric Arthur Blair
 - 25.06.1903 (Motihari, India) <br /> - 21.01.1950 (London, Great Britain)
-- moved with his mother to britain
+- Moved with his mother to britain
-- worked for the "Indian Imperial Police" in Burma
+- Worked for the "Indian Imperial Police" in Burma
 - Fought in the spanish civil war

 ## George Orwell - Literature